 When it comes to charging, the Grandland X Hybrid4 comes with a 3.6kW on-board charger, though there is the option of a 7.4kW one, and Vauxhall plans to offer devices for fast charging at public stations too.
 For those who want to fit a wallbox at home, the 7kW wallbox allows owners to fully charge the battery in less than two hours.

 Moving to the tech inside the car, Vauxhall’s Free2Move service includes a trip planner that suggests the best routes based on the remaining range of the car and points out the whereabouts of charging stations along the way, of which there are over 85,000 in Europe.

 The Navi 5.0 IntelliLink infotainment system comes as standard in the Grandland X Hybrid4 and Vauxhall’s new Connect telematics service includes Live Navigation with real-time traffic information.
 Safety features include direct connection with roadside assistance – simply push the red button on the centre console.
 If the seatbelt tensioners or the airbags are deployed, an emergency call is activated automatically.

 In terms of looks it’s not going to set the world on fire, though the contrasting black bonnet won’t cost you any extra, but if you want to keep it the same colour as the rest of the car, that’s a no-cost option too.
-There’s no word on a price for the Grandland X Hybrid4 yet, although WhatCar?
-Estimates prices should start around £36,000.
+Prices start at £35,590.